Sport Club do Recife: Badge

 The stars present in the current badge are: 2 gold stars, for its two major titles (1987 Brasileirao Serie A and 2008 Copa do Brasil) and 1 silver star, for its minor titles (1990 Brasileirao Série B).
 The golden stars are larger than the silver one, and are located on the corners, while the silver star is smaller and is located in between the golden stars.

-Flag

-Sport's flag is well described in its charter: Article 9 of Chapter 2 says – "Sport Club do Recife has as official flag; rectangular in shape, with seven horizontal stripes parallel of equal width, four black and three red, alternately the first and last of which in black color.
-In the top right corner flag, a black square, with the heraldic figure of a lion standing in gold, turned to the right of the square, holding the club's logo in black.
-The background of the logo is in gold, with the SCR monogram appearing in the center in black letters.
-In the lower right corner of the square, the inscription in gold, of the number '1905', foundation year of the club."

-In the official anthem of the Sport Club do Recife, the author Eunitônio Edir Pereira makes a nice quote to the flag: